Service Desk: Definition, Tasks and Benefits

 Good to know: Other synonyms for Service Desk are: ITIL Service Desk, ITSM Service Desk, IT Support Service Desk or Client Help Desk.

-If a Service Desk brings so many benefits, the question arises as to why employees are so reluctant to create tickets and still prefer to pick up the phone or seek direct contact with IT.
+If a Service Desk offers so many advantages, the question arises as to why employees are so reluctant to create tickets and still prefer to pick up the phone or contact IT directly.
 Reasons for this may be as follows:

-In the event of a malfunction or a service request, people hope for a quick and uncomplicated solution.
+In the event of a fault or a service request, you hope for a quick and uncomplicated solution.
 But at this point, you have to be able to call up the right system, find the access data, and describe your request in detail.
 And for many employees, that’s a laborious process where things can go wrong.

 Also, this form of communication is too impersonal for some people.
 This is because you describe a request in a system and receive an automatically generated e-mail as confirmation of receipt.
 This often creates the feeling that problems could be explained much better in person.

 As a result, many employees think it’s way too complicated to create a ticket.
 Therefore, they save going through the Service Desk and call someone from the IT team directly.
 Such scenarios happen not infrequently.
-But there are intelligent solutions for this, such as the Integration of the Service Desk in Microsoft Teams and the use of Chatbots.
+But there are intelligent solutions for this, such as integrating the Service Desk into Microsoft Teams and using chatbots.

-Various systems also offer AI-assisted dialog systems, quite possibly voice-controlled.
-Intelligent ITSM systems also automatically submit tickets with all relevant technical information (e.g.: Asset Management and CMDB link) so that the Service Desk employee has fewer or no queries to make.
+Intelligent ITSM systems also automatically submit tickets with all relevant technical information (e.g. asset management and CMDB) so that the Service Desk employee has fewer or no queries to make.

 And this is exactly what REALTECH makes possible – without the detour via the actual Ticket System.
-The integration can also be easily used via Mobile Devices, allowing easy access in the event of a PC failure or while on the road.
+The integration can also be easily used via mobile devices, allowing easy access in the event of a PC failure or while on the move.
 This also reduces the inhibition threshold for your employees to actually use the Service Desk, and statements such as that the Ticket System is too complicated or that a direct and personal exchange with IT works better are a thing of the past.

 YouTube